 Ronny F. Wade, 4000 Crenshaw, Ft.
 Worth, Texas, Oct.
-16.-Between the meeting at Paris and Jacksboro.
-Tex. we enjoyed several days at home.
+16.-Between the meeting at Paris and Jacksboro, Tex. we enjoyed several days at home.
 At Jacksboro the crowds were very good, but no visible results.
 At present we are at Crescent, Okla. the church is small here, but crowds have been fair.
 We have been pleased to have several preachers in attendance among them: Paul and Richard Nichols, Jerry Cutter, Leon Fancher, and Roy Criswell.
 We appreciate their presence very much.
 From here, Lord willing, we go to Dallas for the week-end of Oct.
 24-26.
 As everything now stands it looks as if we will work with the Denly Dr. congregation in Dallas and the Vaughn Blvd. congregation in Ft.
-Oct.
-6, we begin work with the Capitol Hill congregation Worth in establishing the Cause in Arlington, Texas at Okla.
-City, Okla., where we will be working for sevthis winter.
-If you have relatives or friends there let eral weeks.
-We anticipate an enjoyable time there. us know.
+Worth in establishing the Cause in Arlington, Texas this winter.
+If you have relatives or friends there let us know.
 Best wishes to all the faithful everywhere.